TimonPost/dot-quic/README.md

 5) Wirting QUIC in pure C# will be a lot of work, therefore levering an existing implementation could be a good solution for now.

-## Motivation
+## Main Interface

 The motivation of this library is to align its API to the future implementation of QUIC in .NET which can be found in `System.Net.Quic`.

-This API is similar to how TCP works.
-It exists out of a Listener, client streams, and a Client.
+- `QuicListener`: Is like `TcpListener` and accepts incoming connections.
+- `QuicConnection`: Is a connection connected to some remote endpoint.
+- `QuicStream`: Is a stream that can be either bidirectional, or unidirectional.
+A `QuicConnection` has one ore more streams.

 ## Examples